ajoposor/aoPlotlyAddOn/README.md

    * **initialRealNominal:** (string) Optional.
 Set to "real" or "nominal".
 Sets the initial display of traces to which real transformation is applicable)

    * **baseRealDate:** (string) Any of  "end of range", "end of domain", "beggining of range", beggining of domain", or a date "yyyy-mm-dd hh:mm:ss.sss-04:00".
 It would set the base at which real values are to be calculated.
-Range refers to the displayed range and domain to the available date range for the index trace.
+Range refers to the displayed range and domain to the available date range for the deflactor trace.

    * **allowDownload:** (boolean) Optional.
-Would display button to download displayed traces over its full domain.
+Would display button to download current displayed traces over its full dates domain.

    * **downloadedFileName:** (string) Optional.
 Name to be set to downloaded file.